 "This fragrance is really original as fruity scents tend to be sweet and gourmand but Pomegranate Noir is woody, sensual, and dark," says Jo Malone London Fragrance and Lifestyle Expert, Emma South. (opens in new tab) "A lot of heady flowers and woods were used to create this enigmatic, sensual scent."

-A truly iconic scent that most of us will have come across at some point, this classic option would make an impressive 40th birthday gift idea or 50th birthday gift idea if you want a guaranteed hit present for your loved one's special milestone.
+A truly iconic scent that most of us will have come across at some point, this classic option also comes in a cute solid duo (one of the best solid perfumes we've seen) and would make an impressive 40th birthday gift idea or 50th birthday gift idea if you want a guaranteed hit present for your loved one's special milestone.

 4. Jo Malone London Lime Basil & Mandarin Cologne